UCLAdeepvision/CS269-Projects-2025Spring/_posts/2025-06-03-student-16-18-diffusionModelSurvey.md

 <figure>
     <img src="{{ '/assets/images/student-16-18/REPAE_comparisonToREPA.png'  | relative_url }}" alt="REPAE_comparisonToREPA" />
     <figcaption><i>(Comparing generations of REPA to REPA-E based on number of training iterations.
-We can see REPA-E has higher quality and lower convergence than REPA)</i></figcaption>
+We can see REPA-E has higher quality and faster convergence than REPA)</i></figcaption>
 </figure>

 <p></p>